broadinstitute/cromwell/docs/backends/Google.md

 }
 ```

-Manifest JSONs have a format like:
+Reference manifest JSONs have a format like:

 ```json
 {